Glen Smith Photoshop logo

 The one that's missing is Intersect with Selection - which is the one least used with the other tools.

 Set Brush Hardness to 100%.
-This setting is essential to using the tool accurately.
-This is the setting that many people miss and they then complain about the tool not being that good.
+This setting is important in using the tool accurately.

 This changes the brush angle.
 I've never found this useful, so you can ignore this.